 English

-The parent created English Foundations as a 180 day/full year course intended for a teenage student with learning difficulties, and included practice with handwriting, spelling, grammar, and vocabulary while reading classics like The Secret Garden, Jane Eyre, and The Hound of the Baskervilles.
+English Foundations – The parent-created English Foundations course is a 180 day/full year course intended for a teenage student with learning difficulties.
+It includes practice with handwriting, spelling, grammar, and vocabulary while reading classics like The Secret Garden, Jane Eyre, and The Hound of the Baskervilles.
 Other skills practiced included note-taking and essay writing.

 - AP exam – English Language and Composition